Common name: Skunk Clownfish

 Reproduction

-Like other clownfish, Skunk Clownfish are protandrous hermaphrodites.
-They form monogamous pairs, and the dominant individual becomes the female.
-Breeding in captivity is possible, with the pair laying eggs on a flat surface close to their host anemone.
-The male takes on the role of tending to the eggs until they hatch.
+Like many clownfish, Skunk Clownfish are protandrous hermaphrodites, with the ability to change sex from male to female.
+In a pair, the larger fish becomes the female, and they form a monogamous bond.
+Breeding in captivity is possible, with the female laying eggs on a flat surface near their host anemone.
+The male takes on the role of protector, ensuring the eggs are aerated and clean.

 Symbiosis